FutureActivities/Vuejs-Menu/README.md

 ### Mega Menu

-The mega menu component will output a menu item with a div containing the child links that will appear on hover of the parent.
+The mega menu component will output a menu with each item a div containing the child links that will appear on hover of the parent.

-    <fa-menu-mega v-for="(item,key) in megaMenu" :key="key" :item="item" :item-class="key" display="multilevel" :vue-router="false"></fa-menu-mega>
+   <fa-menu-mega :data="data" display="multilevel" :vue-router="false"></fa-menu-mega>

 When displaying the menu you can also set how the menu should display, currently this component provides 2 options: `columns` and `multilevel` with multilevel being the default.
 The columns view will display each link as a heading of a column and then render 1 level of children underneath it.